gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \index{p-value}
 with smaller
 values presenting more evidence against the null.
-They range from 0 to 1 and you should interpret them on a graded scale from strong evidence (close to 0) to no evidence (close 1).
-We will discuss the use of a fixed ***significance level*** below as it is still commonly used in many fields and is necessary to think about the theory of hypothesis testing, but, for the moment, we can conclude that there is moderate evidence against the null hypothesis presented by having a p-value of 0.034 because our observed result is somewhat rare relative to what we would expect if the null hypothesis was true.
-And so we would likely ***reject the null hypothesis*** and conclude (in the direction of the alternative) that there is a difference in the population means in the two groups.
+They range from 0 to 1 and you should interpret them on a graded scale from strong evidence (close to 0) to little evidence to no evidence (1).
+We will discuss the use of a fixed ***significance level*** below as it is still commonly used in many fields and is necessary to discuss to think about the theory of hypothesis testing, but, for the moment, we can conclude that there is moderate evidence against the null hypothesis presented by having a p-value of 0.044 because our observed result is somewhat rare relative to what we would expect if the null hypothesis was true.
+And so we might conclude (in the direction of the alternative) that there is a difference in the population means in the two groups, but that depends on what you think about how unusual that result was.

 \indent Before we move on, let's note some interesting features of the permutation